HackYourFuture/databases/Week2/LESSONPLAN.md

 They cannot be NULL values.
 Thus two rows can NEVER have same values in the column that is declared as PRIMARY KEY (In other words, this is a PRIMARY KEY CONSTRAINT on that column).

 > There are more constraints in MySQL.
-Read more about them [here](https://www.w3resource.com/mysql/creating-table-advance/constraint.php).
+Read more about them [here](https://www.w3resource.com//creating-table-advance/constraint.php).

 #### Example
-Consider the following commands (# represents comments, mysql> is the prompt).
+Consider the following commands (# represents comments, > is the prompt).
 ```sql
 # create table with two columns. one with primary key and one with unique key constraint
 CREATE TABLE pri_uniq_demo(id_pr int PRIMARY KEY, id_un int UNIQUE);